-I used my mortar and pestle to grind up a heap of saffron (of course) and mixed it with sea salt to make some very special saffron salt.
+I used my mortar and pestle to grind up a healthy pinch of saffron (of course) and grounded it with sea salt to make some very special saffron salt.
 It is super aromatic and is a wonderful way to add something special to the holiday meal.

 So be creative this holiday and giveaway some foodie gifts you can find in your garden and pantry.
 You don’t have to break the bank when it comes to gift giving.